hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 always run a transaction processor that supports the Settings transaction family.

-In this procedure, you will open six terminal windows on your host system: one for each Sawtooth component and one to use for client commands.
+In this procedure, you will open seven terminal windows on your host system: one for each Sawtooth component and one to use for client commands.

 .. note::